anegg0/doc.palm.readthedocs/docs/Concepts/Validators.md

 transactions and blocks.
 Validators take turns to create the next block.
 Before inserting the block onto the chain, a super-majority (greater than 66%) of validators must first sign the block.

-Validators are incentivized by earning rewards for keeping the network honest.
+Validators earn rewards for keeping the network honest.
 Validator nodes will initially be run by key stakeholders and technical partners.

 [Contact us] if you need assistance setting up a validator, or reach out on [Discord].

-Use a [transaction node] or the [infura endpoints] to read transaction history or send transactions on the Palm network without performing validator duties.
+Use a [transaction node] or the [Infura endpoints] to read transaction history or send transactions on the Palm network without performing validator duties.

 <!--links-->